neto15cg/eliezer-site-api/README.md

 ## API Endpoints

 ### Messages
+- `GET /api/messages/conversation/:conversation_id` - List all messages from a conversation

+### Chat
-- `POST /conversation` - Create a new message
+- `POST /api/chat` - Send a message to the chatbot
   ```json
   {
     "message": "Hello, World!",